2026 United States House of Representatives elections in Oklahoma

 The 2026 United States House of Representatives elections in Oklahoma will be held on November 3, 2026, to elect the five U.S. representatives from the State of Oklahoma, one from each of the state's congressional districts.
 The elections will coincide with other elections to the House of Representatives, elections to the United States Senate, and various state and local elections.
+The primary elections took place on June 16, 2026, and in races where no candidate receives over 50% of the vote, runoff elections would of taken place on August 25, 2026.

 District 1

+The 1st district is based in the Tulsa metropolitan area.
 The incumbent is Republican Kevin Hern, who was re-elected with 60.4% of the vote in 2024.
+On March 11, 2026, Hern announced he would run for the U.S. Senate, following incumbent senator Markwayne Mullin's appointment as secretary of homeland security.